smartarch/robin/README.md

 ## Installation

 **Robin** is written in `python-django` which is a Python package, and can be installed in the local library.
-To skip the installation section and use Docker, refer to the [Docker](/container).
+To skip the installation section and use Docker, refer to the Docker image on: https://zenodo.org/record/8113307.
 This section covers the following sections:

 * Virtual Environment Setup and Package Installation
 * Migrating (Creating) The Database